hipe/tmx/lib/skylab/brazen/doc/issues/098-ouroboros.md

     are themselves like actions.

-classically, exceptions could be made to these truisms: it is possible to make an application (call it a utilit) that consists of nothing more than one action, etc.
+classically, exceptions could be made to these truisms: it is possible to make an application (call it a utility) that consists of nothing more than one action, etc.

 (historical interjection: what we now call "model" we used to call